 Essity conducts a safety survey every three years to evaluate its health and safety culture, identifying strengths, opportunities, and gaps.
-The survey encompasses all employees at Essity's manufacturing sites.
-In 2024, the second edition saw a response rate increase from 67% to 73%, with the overall score rising from
+The survey encompasses all employees at Essity's Strategy | Strategy for value creation Essity | Annual Report 2024 manufacturing sites.
+In 2024, the second edition saw a response rate increase from 67% to 73%, with the overall score rising from 54.9 to 66.8 out of 100, indicating positive progress.